-The ratification of RSM as our independent registered public accounting firm for our fiscal year ending September 30, 2023 (Proposal 2) is the only routine matter to be presented at the Annual Meeting.
-The other matters are non-routine, and brokers will not be allowed to vote on these proposals without specific voting instructions from beneficial owners.
+The ratification of RSM as our independent registered public accounting firm for our fiscal year ending September 30, 2024 ("Proposal 2") is the only routine matter to be presented at the Annual Meeting, and as a result, brokers have discretionary authority to vote your shares of common stock with respect to such proposal.
+The election of directors ("Proposal 1"), the approval of the adoption of the Restricted Stock Plan ("Proposal 3") and the approval of an amendment to the Equity Incentive Plan to increase the number of shares reserved for issuance pursuant to awards ("Proposal 4") are non-routine, and brokers will not be allowed to vote on these proposals without specific voting instructions from beneficial owners.